Join the 1,650-plus passionate Forest Park volunteers who help make this park one of the best public parks in the world.

-- The FPF Office: Office volunteers assist Forest Park Forever (FPF) staff with various office responsibilities: distributing premium benefits to FPF donors and members, filing, computer work / data entry, mailings to FPF members and constituents, copying, special projects, processing tribute & memorial gifts, etc. This opportunity is available during business hours, between 9:00 a.m.-5:00 p.m., Monday – Friday.
+- Forest Park Forever Office: Office volunteers assist Forest Park Forever (FPF) staff with various office responsibilities, including: distributing premium benefits to FPF donors and members, filing, computer work/data entry, mailings to FPF members and constituents, copying, special projects, processing tribute and memorial gifts, etc. This opportunity is available during business hours, between 9:00 a.m.-5:00 p.m., Monday–Friday.

-- Beautification Brigade: Volunteers walk (or bike) the park and pick up trash and debris.
-Shifts are typically 9 a.m. to Noon, Monday – Friday, spring through fall.
+- Beautification Brigade: Volunteers walk (or bike) to pick up trash and debris.
+Shifts are typically 9:00 a.m.-12:00 p.m., Monday–Friday, spring through fall.

-- Horticulture & Nature Reserve – Volunteer duties include: weeding, pruning, clean up, trash removal, watering, mulching, invasive species control, planting etc… all under the direction of our Land Management Staff.
-Shifts are 9:00 a.m.-Noon primarily on Tuesdays, Wednesdays & Thursdays, spring through fall.
+- Horticulture & Nature Reserve: Volunteer duties include: weeding, pruning, clean up, trash removal, watering, mulching, invasive species control and planting all under the direction of our Land Management staff.
+Shifts are 9:00 a.m.-12:00 p.m. primarily on Tuesdays, Wednesdays and Thursdays, spring through fall.

-- Flora Conservancy: A 501c3 organization that partners with the City of St. Louis Parks Dept. offers horticulture volunteer opportunities in Forest Park on Tuesday, Thursday & Saturday mornings.
+- Flora Conservancy: A 501c3 organization that partners with the City of St. Louis Parks Department offers horticulture volunteer opportunities in Forest Park on Tuesday, Thursday and Saturday mornings.
 9:00-11:00 a.m.
-For more information visit this page or call 314.53.FLORA.
+For more information visit this page or call 314.289.5323.